spatie/phpunit-watcher/README.md

 composer require spatie/phpunit-watcher --dev
 ```

-Locally installed you can run it with `vendor/bin/phpunit-watcher watch`
+Locally installed you can run it with `vendor/bin/phpunit-watcher`

 For performance reasons the package will create a `.phpunit-watcher.cache.php` inside the directory where it is run.
 You should add an entry for that file in your [global gitignore](https://murze.be/2014/12/create-a-global-gitignore/).